HDLMake/hdl-make/docs/index.rst

 - ``syn_project``: indicates the name of the FPGA project that is going to be created.
 - ``syn_tool``: indicates the specific synthesis tool that is going to be used.

-Now, in order to generate the bitstream for our board, we just get into the folder containing the specific top Manifest.py for synthesis and run ``hdlmake`` without arguments, e.g. for VHDL:
+Now, in order to generate the bitstream for our board, we just get into the folder containing the specific top Manifest.py for synthesis and run ``hdlmake`` without arguments to create the desired ``Makefile``, e.g. for VHDL:

 .. code-block:: bash

    user@host:~$ cd counter/syn/spec_v4_ise/vhdl
    user@host:~$ hdlmake

-The ``hdlmake`` performs two independent actions in the next order:

-1. Create an ISE project containing the all the files that are in the hierachy indicated by the Manifest.py tree.
-If there is an existing project in the folder, this will be updated accordingly.

-2. Generate a synthesis Makefile which contains all the information for building the associated ISE project in order to get a valid bitstream.

-So, once ``hdlmake`` has already generated the project and the Makefile, issuing a simple ``make`` command is enough to synthesize a valid bitstream.
+So, once ``hdlmake`` has already generated the Makefile, issuing a simple ``make`` command is enough to synthesize a valid bitstream.
 Then, we can issue a clean target for make in order to erase the most of the intermediate generated stuff and even a mrproper one to remove everything included the generated bitstreams.

 .. code-block:: bash